- Chart

 Positioning

-RBI is a major player in the QSR industry, leveraging its portfolio of established brands.
-Competitive advantages include brand recognition, global reach, and operational efficiencies.
+RBI is a major player in the global quick-service restaurant (QSR) industry, with a strong portfolio of established brands.
+Its competitive advantages include brand recognition, a large franchise network, and economies of scale.

 Total Addressable Market (TAM)

-The global QSR market is estimated to be in the trillions of dollars.
-RBI is positioned to capture a significant share of this market through its diverse brand portfolio and expansion strategies.
+The global quick service restaurant (QSR) market is expected to reach over $750 billion by 2027.
+RBI is positioned to capture a significant share of this market through its established brands and global presence.

 Upturn SWOT Analysis